This example builds a machine learning model to accurately detect forged banknotes.

 The loss index that we use is the weighted squared error with L2 regularization.

-We can state the learning problem as finding a neural network that minimizes the loss index.
-That is, we want a neural network that fits the data set (error term), and that does not oscillate (regularization term).
+That is, we want a neural network that fits the data set (error term) and that does not oscillate (regularization term).

 The final training and selection errors are almost zero, which means the neural network fits the data well.